WHO WE ARE

 WHAT WE ARE BUILDING

-YouQuest will launch in late January 2018; the pilot will operate one day/week as the first step in improving quality of life for families living with U65 dementia.
+YouQuest has invited 10 participants to this one day/week proof-of-concept pilot as the first step in improving quality of life for families living with young onset dementia.

 ABOUT OUR NAME

-YouQuest reflects that our focus is on You and creating connections to what’s uniquely important in your life.
+YouQuest reflects that our focus is on You and creating connections to what’s uniquely important in your life in the community.
 We meet You where you are in your Quest, walking in stride for understanding, belonging and purpose.